meghanaravikumar/corretto/README2.md

-Welcome to Corretto!
+Welcome to Corretto- a denovo error correction program!
 Now that the excitement has subsided- here are a couple of things you'll need to know to understand this project within Adam.
 What you'll need to be able to run Corretto:
 1) Maven
 2) Spark